woodystock/learner-materials-intro-to-react/README.md

 If the page doesn't open automatically, you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits 👍

 You will also see any lint errors in the console ✅

-Meow lets get started!
+Meow, lets get started! 😺

 ## File System ~~Overmew~~ Overview

 This project was created with `npx create-react-app`.
-This command (followed by the name of your project) builds a React App for you.
+This command (followed by the name of your project) builds a React App for you and was used to create this project which we then modified.
 Neat!

 If you are unfamiliar with the Create React App file structure, you can find a break down in [Activity 1](./activities/activity-1.md) 🔨

-Feel free to skip ahead to What is React? if you're happy with what does what!
+Feel free to skip ahead to What is React? if you're happy with what file does what!

-# What is React?
+# What is React? 🧐

 React is a JavaScript library for building interactive User Interfaces 📚

-# What is a Component?
+# What is a Component? 🧱

 A Component is one of the core building blocks of React.
 Components are independent and reusable bits of code.